 Founded in 1951, the Distinguished Alumni Awards recognize individuals who have achieved professional and personal successes, and demonstrated exemplary service to their community.

 Nominations are accepted throughout the year.
 On December 31, the nomination cycle closes to allow selection of honorees for the upcoming year.

-Nominations received after December 1 will be saved for the next year of selection.
+Nominations received after December 31 will be saved for the next year of selection.
 Final selections will be made in February of each year.
 Award recipients and nominators will be notified, in most cases, by April and the ceremony and event takes place in the Fall each year.